mikebentley15/mfem/examples/flit-tests-ex4/notes.md

 1. Demonstrate this problem happens even when the FLiT testing framework is not used.
+    - Verified for example 4
+    - **Could not verify for example 5!!!**  Need to revisit
+    - **Could not verify for example 9!!!**  Need to revisit
+    - Verified for example 10
 2. Show that the other three tests are also victims of the Intel linker optimizations.
     1. Example 05